 For May 2021 we’re excited to introduce this new itinerary in Japan that will differ entirely from the very popular tour that we’ve been running since 2014.
-Starting from Tokyo and finishing in Hiroshima this 13-night program will shows us Honshu — Japan’s main island — more in-depth than the standard highlights type of tour.
+Starting from Tokyo and finishing in Hiroshima this 13-night program will show us Honshu — Japan’s main island — more in-depth than the standard highlights type of tour.

 HAKONE – A day trip out of Tokyo, Hakone boasts world-class art museums, walking trails, and gorgeous mountain and lake scenery with sacred Mt.
-Fuji dominating over the whole.
+Fuji dominating over the entire setting.
 Hakone Open-Air Museum is home to a rich assortment of 19th and 20th century sculptures and installations by leading Japanese artists as well as Rodin, Miró, Picasso, and Henry Moore.
 We get around, in part, with a gondola ride in the hills and a cruise on Lake Ashino.

 KANAZAWA – A feudal-era capital that in its heyday rivaled Kyoto as a center for the arts, a vibrant artisan tradition is still present here along with one of Japan’s top gardens — Kenroku-en — dating from the 17th century.
 Kanazawa also has an excellent contemporary art museum; a rich food culture that draws heavily from the nearby Sea of Japan; beautifully preserved samurai and geisha districts; and a wonderful market.
 It also produces 98 percent of Japan’s gold leaf.